medic/cht-docs/content/en/apps/guides/dhis2-aggregate.md

   "_id": "my_place",
   "type": "health_center",
   "dhis": {
-    "orgUnit": "HJiPOcmziQA",
+    "orgUnit": "HJiPOcmziQA"
   }
 }
 ```

 ### Data elements

 Calculations for DHIS2 indicators are done using CHT Target functionality.
-For each DHIS2 data element, you will need to configure a corresponding CHT Target and specify the ID of the DHIS2 data element.
+For each DHIS2 data element, you will need to configure a corresponding CHT Target and specify the ID of the DHIS2 data set and data element.
+If you do not include the data set, this data element will be included in every data set.

-*In `targets.js`, configure one or more data elements by setting the `dhis.dataElement` attribute in the target schema.*
+*In `targets.js`, configure one or more data elements by setting the `dhis.dataSet` and `dhis.dataElement` attributes in the target schema.*

 {{% see-also page="apps/reference/targets" title="Targets" %}}